Ash-Lee/11_TicTacToe/README.md

 #### Project Outline
 Build a tic-tac-toe game in the browser where two human players can play against each other.

-Extended brief: Use responsive design principles.
+Extended Brief: Use responsive design principles.

 ##### Skills Developed
 <ul>